Zoreo/mp_web_scraper/threded/documentation.md

 ## Implementation Details

 ### **Web Scraping**
-The `fetch_dm_products` function uses Selenium to automate the scraping process.
-Key steps include:
+The `fetch_dm_products` function uses Selenium to automate the scraping process that:
-1. Navigating to the target URL.
+1. Navigates to the target URL.
-2. Waiting for the product list to load using `WebDriverWait`.
+2. Waits for the product list to load using `WebDriverWait`.
-3. Extracting product names and prices using CSS selectors.
+3. Extracts product names and prices using CSS selectors.
-4. Cleaning and processing the extracted data.
+4. Cleans and processes the extracted data.
-5. Sorting the products by price.
+5. Sorts the products by price.

 ### **Multithreading**
 - The server uses the `selectors` module for event-driven, non-blocking I/O.